jfcere/ngx-markdown/README.md

 ## Demo application

-You can found the working example inside the `src/app/demo` directory.
+A demo applicatino can be found inside the `src/app/demo` directory.

-The following commands will close the repository, install npm dependencies and serve the application.
+The following commands will clone the repository, install npm dependencies and serve the application.

 ```bash
 git clone https://github.com/jfcere/ng2-markdown-to-html.git